 This article is part of our Betting on Golf series.

-These golfers gained the most strokes from tee to green, on a per-round basis, over their last five tournaments:
+The following golfers gained the most strokes, on a per-round basis, off the tee and on approach combined over their last five tournaments:

 Tyrrell Hatton (40-1)

 Hatton found success at another Tom Fazio designed golf course earlier this summer, finishing runner-up at the Palmetto Championship at Congaree.
 He's also coming off a T2 finish on the European Tour two weeks ago.
 Hatton excels with his ball striking, ranking 29th in SG: Off-the-Tee and 13th in approach last season.

 Talk about a generous price for the lefty, who has posted five top-10s in 21 starts in 2021, with three of those coming against quality fields.
 Harman is better suited for shorter courses, relying on his precision game off the tee to set up the rest of his game.
 That should make him a good course fit at Summit.

 Tringale's iron play and short game are up there with the better players on Tour, and although he is quite average with driver, that likely won't hurt him much this week.
 Although winning has eluded Tringale, he constantly puts himself in contention, with only one missed cut and seven top-30 results over his last 10 starts.
 It's only a matter of time before he puts everything together and finds himself in the hunt in the final round.

 Albeit at a different course, Henley finished T3 at the event last year.
 He followed that up with a top-5 at the ZOZO Championship, and wouldn't you know, those were both smaller events with strong fields.
 Henley led the pack in SG: Approach at the Shriners Children's Open last week, so he clearly has warmed up to the Vegas conditions.
 Five of Henley's last eight starts netted a top-25 result.